mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 .. autofunction:: mlflow.metrics.make_metric

 We provide the following pre-canned "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` for evaluating text models.
 These metrics use an LLM to evaluate the quality of a model's output text.
+Note that your use of a third party LLM service (e.g., OpenAI) for evaluation may be subject to and governed by the LLM service's terms of use.
 The following factory functions help you customize the intelligent metric to your use case.

 .. autofunction:: mlflow.metrics.correctness